5.00/5 from 10 reviews

 • International airport departure tax at Kathmandu Airport.

-• Tips for Base Camp Staffs (Per Member beginning from Minimum US$ 300.00 in Total)
+• Tips for Base Camp Staffs (Per Member beginning from a minimum of US$ 300.00 in Total)

 Essential Information

-Camp 1 is situated at the flat area of snow endless snow deep crevasses and mountain walls.
-Because of the Sun’s reflection from this place we get warm and hitting ambience at this place.
-In the night we listen the deep murmuring cracking sounds of crevasses beneath our tent.
-These are the areas where we have to walk to reach camp 2.
+Camp 1 is situated in the flat area of snow, endless snow, deep crevasses, and mountain walls.
+Because of the sun’s reflection from this place, we get a warm and hooting ambiance at this place.
+In the night we listen to the deep murmuring, cracking sounds of crevasses beneath our tent.
+These are the areas where we have to walk to reach Camp 2.

-Camp 2 is situated at the height of 6,750m. – 21000ft.
-It is located at the foot of the icy mount Lhotse wall though where we have to go ahead.
-Hear bad clouds roll-in from the low range of the Himalayan valleys to the bottom of our camp 2.
-Some time wind here seems very violent enough to destroy the tents.
-After climbing these palaces we reach camp 3.
+Camp 2 is situated at a height of 6,750 m (21,000 ft).
+It is located at the foot of the icy Mount Lhotse wall, though, where we have to go ahead.
+Hear bad clouds roll in from the low range of the Himalayan valleys to the bottom of our camp 2.
+Sometimes the wind here seems violent enough to destroy the tents.
+After climbing to these places, we reach camp 3.

-Camp 3 is located at the height of 7,100m. – 22300ft, adjoining to mount Lhotse wall.
+Camp 3 is located at the height of 7,100 m (22,300 ft), adjoining Mount Lhotse’s wall.
 After climbing 4000ft.
-Lhotse wall by using fixed rope and with prior acclimatization it leads us to camp IV.
-Also on the way we have to ascend the steep allow bands (lose, down -slopping and rotten limestone).
-From their crossing short snowfield the route moves ahead up the Geneva Spur to the east before finishing the flats of the south col. (Another wells name meaning Saddle of pass).
-Oxygen should probably be use above base camp III incase of needed.
+Lhotse wall by using fixed rope and with prior acclimatization, it leads us to camp IV.
+Also on the way, we have to ascend the steep shale bands (loose, down-sloping, and rotten).
+From their crossing of the short snowfield, the route moves ahead up the Geneva Spur to the east before finishing the flats of the south col. (Another well’s name meaning “saddle of a pass”).
+Oxygen should probably be used above base camp III in case it is needed.

-Camp 4 is located at height of 8,400m. – 26000ft.
-It is the last camp of the Expedition.
-From here summit is only about 500m. distance far.
+Camp 4 is located at a height of 8,400 m (26,000 ft).
+It is the last camp of the expedition.
+From here the summit is only about 500 m away.
 This is the final and dangerous part of the climbing.
 This place is besieged by ferocious and violent winds.
-The normal best way to reach to summit is via the narrow South – East Ridge and it precedes the South Summits 28710ft.
+The normal best way to reach the summit is via the narrow Southeast Ridge, and it precedes the South Summit (28710 ft).

 Got a question about Mt.
 Everest Expedition - 58 Days?